djsalvat/bash-course/regex_awk_sed/RegexAwkSed.md

 # grep

-And that's the whole point -- grep (and many other unix commands) match text that agrees with a certain *logical pattern*.
+The term "pattern" has a special meaning -- grep (and many other unix commands) match text that agrees with a certain *logical pattern*, and not just verbatim text.
 We have been using trivial versions of these patterns.
 For example, when we use grep to see if firefox is running

 ```bash
 ps aux | grep firefox